redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

 It's clear from the graph that the skill set of data scientists and data analysts differ significantly.
 It's interesting to note that Python narrowly beats R as the most commonly requested skill for data scientists.
 Excel is the most popular skill for data analysts, followed closely by SQL.
 In fact, the ubiquity of SQL is apparent by its relatively high frequency for both job types.
 So, if you're looking to learn data science/analytics, SQL might be the place to start.

 The bars generally appear much lower for the data analyst group, which suggests that these postings tend to have less emphasis on hard skills (or at least less emphasis on the skills inlcuded in the `skills` data frame).
-We can plot the cumulative distribution of the number of skills mentioned per job description.
+We can plot the cumulative distribution of the number of different skills mentioned per job description.
 It confirms our hypothesis that data analyst jobs include fewer easily defined skills, as that curve is clearly shifed to the lower values.

 ``` r
 ggplot(rbind(data.frame(type = "Data Scientist",